-Avoiding mosisture means taking off your rings before you wash your hands and taking off your necklace before you go swimming.
+Avoiding moisture means taking off your rings before you wash your hands and your necklace before you go swimming.
 If you must store your jewelry in a humid environment, consider using a silica gel packet to help absorb the moisture.

 Second, keep your jewelry away from chemicals.

-These chemicals includes perfumes, lotions, and hair products.
-Perfumes and other chemicals can corrode the metal alloys that makeup gold jewelry even if they don't directly react with pure gold.
+These chemicals include perfumes, lotions, and hair products.
+Perfumes and other chemicals can corrode the metal alloys that make up gold jewelry even if they don't directly react with pure gold.
 The chemicals in perfume frequently cause discoloration of this precious metal or merely dull its brilliance, both of which have an immediate effect.